z3r0-k3lv1n/Cheat-Sheets/Linux-Cheat-Sheet.md

 gzip [file_name]

->Note: For a more comprehensive overview of how to use tar refer to our guide tar Command in Linux With Examples.
+> Note: For a more comprehensive overview of how to use tar refer to our guide tar Command in Linux With Examples.

+---
 ### File Transfer
+---

 Copy a file to a server directory securely using the Linux scp command: